PiPc2/freedombone/README.md

 <img src="https://github.com/bashrc/freedombone/blob/master/img/beaglebone_logo.jpg?raw=true" width=800/>

 So you want to run your own internet services?
-Email, chat, VoIP, web sites, file synchronisation, wikis, blogs, social networks, media hosting, backups.
+Email, chat, VoIP, web sites, file synchronisation, wikis, blogs, social networks, media hosting, backups, VPN.
 Freedombone enables you to do all of that in a self-hosted way, where you keep control of your data and it resides in your own home.

 [Here's how](https://freedombone.net/homeserver.html).